-Whether you’re at work, school, or traveling, sometimes you just want to access some sites with your iPhone.
-Maybe its social media, maybe YouTube, maybe a P2P network – but then you find it’s blocked.
+Whether you’re at work, school, or traveling, sometimes you just want to access some websites with your iPhone.
+Maybe it’s social media, maybe YouTube, maybe a P2P network – but then you find it’s blocked.
 Often, many websites and apps are blocked by firewalls thrown up by your workplace or school; or, they’re geo-restricted by the area you’re in.
 Whether its simply an inconvenience or a real problem that prevents you from getting work done, there’re some easy ways to access blocked sites from your iPhone.
+Here we’ll show you exactly what to look for and how to unblock websites on iphone.

-Although there are several tempting options – especially the “free” ones – investing in a good, paid VPN is the best way to go.
+Although there are several tempting options when it comes to accessing blocked websites on iPhone – especially the “free” ones – investing in a good, paid VPN is the best way to go.
 All the other alternatives (which we’ll cover in this article) come with caveats and shortcomings, including and up to stealing your personal data to sell to 3rd parties for a profit.
-In this guide, we’re going to show you how to select a quality VPN, give you our top picks, and then show you the steps for getting setup on your iPhone.
+In this guide, we’re going to show you how to select a quality VPN for your iPhone, give you our top picks, and then show you the steps for getting setup on your iPhone.
 Finally, we’ll run through those other options for accessing blocked sites and discuss why you should never, ever, use a “free” VPN.

 Here is that list of criteria: